You are here

 Membership of the Student Hearing Panel is comprised of students, faculty, and staff of UMD.
 Those that wish to be a member of the panel undergo an extensive application and training process and must be in good standing with the University.
 OSCCR then appoints the respective students, faculty and staff members to the panel.

-Advisor to the panel is designated by the Director of The Office of Student Conduct & Conflict Resolution.
+The advisor to the panel is designated by the Director of The Office of Student Conduct & Conflict Resolution.
 The advisor is not a voting member.

 Autonomy - The Student Hearing Panel has autonomy in their decisions.